kratman/LICHEM_QMMM/README.md

 however, modified or git source code can be compiled with the Makefile provided with LICHEM.
 On Ubuntu boxes, the Makefile should function without modifications.
-However, with other operating systems it may be necessary to change the path to the Eigen3 package.
+However, with other operating systems it may be necessary to change the path to the Eigen3 package,
 ```
 Default: -I/usr/include/eigen3/
 ```
+or install additional LaTeX packages.

 The Makefile can produce both the documentation and the binary.
 ```